MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 - **Matched account**: Title of the card shows the name of the account matched in CRM.
 - **General meeting information**: Information about the meeting such as its name, date, time, number of participants, and their acceptance status.
-- **Opportunity**: Name of the matched opportunity, key fields as configured by your administrator, and AI-generated summary of key CRM information such as open and closed dates, current stage, and budget.
+- **Opportunity**: Name of the matched opportunity, key fields as configured by your administrator, and AI-generated summary of key CRM information such as open and closed dates, current stage, budget, related records, and open tasks retrieved from CRM.

     :::image type="content" source="media/meeting-prep-card-oppty.png" alt-text="Screenshot showing opportunity summary in meeting preparation card":::

-- **Recent communication**: Displays up to 10 most recent meetings on the opportunity.
+- **Recent communication**: Displays up to 10 most recent meetings or emails on the opportunity.
 In addition to the meetings you organized or participated in, it also includes meetings conducted by other team members for the same opportunity.
 In this way, you can have a complete view of the past customer interactions.
 It shows AI-generated summary of the past meetings and AI-generated insights per individual meeting such as key discussion points or key objections raised by the customer.
+If there are meetings that are not recorded or the Copilot for Sales app is not added to the meeting, those meetings are included in the list so you can still see the past interactions.

     :::image type="content" source="media/meeting-prep-card-recent-comm.png" alt-text="Screenshot showing recent communications in meeting preparation card":::